tonywied17/ftp-client-cpp/README.md

 - **./**:
     - `CMakeLists.txt`: CMake configuration file for the project.
+    - `Makefile`: Makefile for building the project using make.
+    - `FTPClientApp.cpp`: Console-based example application demonstrating the FTP client.
-    - `FTPClientApp.cpp`: Example application that demonstrates the usage of the FTP client library.
+    - `FTPClientApp-GUI.cpp`: GUI-based example application built using FLTK to demonstrate the FTP client visually.

-- **build/bin/**: Directory where the compiled executable (`ftpclient.exe`) is placed.
+- **build/bin/**: Directory where the compiled executable (`ftpclient.exe`) and the GUI application (`ftpclient-gui.exe`) are placed.

 - **build/lib/**: Directory where the shared library (`ftpclient_shared.dll`) is placed.